barteksc/AndroidPdfViewerV1/README.md

 # Android PdfViewer

-__This is repo with version 1.x of [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer)__
+__This is repo with version 1.x of [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer).
+Version 1.x uses different engine for drawing document on canvas, so if you don't like 2.x version, try this.
+This version is still updated and supported.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 and higher.
 Licensed under Apache License 2.0.

-## What's new in 1.4.1?
+## What's new in 1.5.0?
-* Merge pull request by [skarempudi](https://github.com/skarempudi) to improve sample app
-* Fix loading document from subfolder in assets directory
+* Add mechanism for providing documents from different sources - more info [here](#document-sources)
+* Update PdfiumAndroid to 1.5.0
+* Thanks to document sources and PdfiumAndroid update, in-memory documents are supported
+* Replace DragPinchListener with Android's GestureDetector to add support for fling gesture while zooming

 ## Installation

 Add to _build.gradle_:

-`compile 'com.github.barteksc:android-pdf-viewer:1.4.1'`
+`compile 'com.github.barteksc:android-pdf-viewer:1.5.0'`

 Library is available in jcenter repository, probably it'll be in Maven Central soon.